ballantynedewolf/WolfChart/README.md

   3. Customisable optotypes and alphabets to come eg Hebrew, Chinese, Thai, Cyrillic etc

+Ver1.7
+ - added colour picker for background that defaults to white.
+This is maybe only useful in a research environment.
+ - added Vanishing Sloan optotype/Vanishing ETDRS alphabet.When selected, body background colour is same as optotype colour but 0.5 opacity.
+Used jquery.not() to exempt white filled elements from optotype color.
+Body bg reverts to stored with all other optotypes.
+ - Added prototype Shapes optotype
+ - Set color of scoreBox text to be optotype color with opacity 1, so that it will always be the same or more visible than the optotype itself.
+ - thinking of replacing all the fills in the svg raw materials section with classes and then using jquery to fill.
+Could be more flexible that way?
+ - simplified css in .duo to try and eliminate white gaps in duochrome backgrounds.

 Ver1.6
  - subtense array now to 3 decimal places, enabling
  - improved scoring for Actual Numerators - fractional notations are rounded to 0.1m or 0.5ft and the / is replaced by a ! when Actual is selected.